 More than 2.5 million visitors have climbed the lighthouse since it opened to the public in 1988.
 For those who choose not to climb, the Oil House on the grounds contains a fully accessible Visitors’ Orientation Center and Museum Shop carrying souvenirs, books, and maritime items.

 Tickets are available to climb the lighthouse.
-Visit MAC’s website for more information and times.
+Visit Cape May MAC’s website for more information and times.